translate/amagama/docs/settings.rst

 ``MAX_LENGTH``
   Default: ``1000``

-  Maximum length of the string.
-If the string length is higher then it won't be matched neither returned in the results.
+  Maximum length of result strings.
+If a string is longer, then it won't be matched or returned in the results.

 .. setting:: MIN_SIMILARITY